Email for business

-Email is essential for business, sending emails from the same domain as your website demonstrates you're serious about your organisation, and it's increasingly crucial to getting your emails delivered.
+Email is essential for a professional business, sending emails from the name of your organisation and the same domain as your website demonstrates you're serious about your organisation, and that repetition enhances your brand.
+It's also increasingly crucial to getting your emails delivered.

 How much does an email account cost?